 Adrenal medullary tumors are exceedingly rare, only accounting for 0.1% (1 in 1,000) to 0.01% (1 in 10,000) of canine neoplasms.

-Description – Adrenal medullary tumors are rare and account for 0.01% to 0.1% of all canine neoplasms.
-But pheochromocytomas are the most common adrenal medullary lesions.
-They originate from the chromaffin cells (neuroendocrine cells) that secrete cateocholamines (hormones released by the adrenal glands in response to stress) comprising norepinephrine (stress hormone) and epinephrine (stress hormone).
+The most common medullary lesion is pheochromocytoma, originating in the chromaffin cells (neuroendocrine cells) that secrete catecholamines (hormones released by the adrenal glands in response to stress) comprising norepinephrine (stress hormone) and epinephrine (stress hormone).

-Symptoms – The clinical signs may include weight loss, anorexia, panting, tachypnea (rapid breathing), tachycardia (heart rate that exceeds the normal range), lethargy, hypertension and collapse accompanied with paroxysmal (sudden outburst of emotion or action), denoting occasional cateocholamine release by the lesion.
+The clinical signs may include weight loss, anorexia, panting, tachypnea (rapid breathing), tachycardia (heart rate that exceeds the normal range), lethargy, hypertension, and collapse accompanied by paroxysmal (sudden outburst of emotion or action), denoting occasional catecholamine release by the lesion.

 Other symptoms like abdominal distension, abdominal pain, ascites (accumulation of fluid in the peritoneal cavity), peripheral limb edema (swelling of tissues in the lower limbs due to accumulation of fluid), acute intraabdominal or retroperitoneal hemorrhage (hemorrhage into the retroperitoneal space into from the kidney) have also been noted.